narmada295/Martian-Core-Analysis/README.md

 ### Module 7: Synthetic Data Generation and Anomaly Detection

 **Objective**: Generate synthetic seismic data with various anomalies and apply machine learning techniques to detect these anomalies.
-**Techniques Used**: Anomaly simulation, feature extraction, and model evaluation using Random Forest and XGBoost.
+**Techniques Used**: Anomaly detection using DBSCAN, feature extraction, and model evaluation using Random Forest and XGBoost.

 ## Module 8: Physics-Informed Neural Network for Seismic Modeling